Welcome to Woodpeckers’ class page!

 Bookbags and Reading Diary

-As your child enters year three or four, the children will be encouraged to work with growing independence.
-To support this, your child will be taking responsibility for their own book bag.
-In due course, your child will be expected to remove books and any
+As your child enters year three or four, they will be encouraged to work with growing independence.
+To support this, your child will take responsibility for their own book bag.

 This Half-Term’s Topic Homework and Knowledge Organisers – Click the title for more.